abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 ### Memento
 This pattern enables us to store the previous states (_snapshots_) of an object.
 This can be used when we want Undo functionality.

 Also known as "Snapshot Pattern".
+A Memento class object is used as captured snapshot and has the same data members as originator class.

-It does not expose the object's internal implementation since we use `createMemento()` and `restoreMemento()` methods on the object.
+It does not expose the object's internal implementation since we use `createMemento()` and `restoreMemento()` methods on the originator object.

 **Components**:
 - Originator - represents object whose state has to be saved